Never Forget: September 11, 2001

 Restoration efforts and day to day upkeep of historic homes can be financially mind boggling.

-The sheer expense of replicating these styles in today’s market can create financial hurdles difficult to clear.
+Another consideration is the sheer expense of replicating these styles in today’s market which can create financial hurdles too difficult to clear.

 Aging and changing neighborhoods coupled with a natural progression away from this style of living places most of these homes in the private sector on an endangered species list.

-The craftsmanship, detail to details, and artisan skills used to envision, shape, form, and build these homes fascinate me.
+Craftsmanship, detail to details, and artisan skills used to envision, shape, form, and build these homes fascinates me.

 Over the years we have had the opportunity to tour, consult on, and donate antique pieces to several state and privately owned historic homes.